Mount Damavand: Flora

-On the southern slope of Damavand, there are remnants of wild pistachia trees (Pistacia atlantica).
+On the southern slope of Damavand, there are remnants of wild pistachio trees (Pistacia atlantica).
 Along its riversides different kinds of Salix trees like willow (Salix acomphylla) and oleaster (Elaeagnus angustifolia) are found.
 Greek juniper (Juniperus excelsa) is common in the higher altitudes.
-On northern slopes, because of higher humidity, there are wild oak, beech, hornbean and hazel trees like: Persian oak (Quercus macranthera), Oriental beech (Fagus orientalis), Eastern hornbeam (Carpinus orientalis), and Turkish hazel (Corylus colurna).
+On northern slopes, because of higher humidity, there are wild oak, beech, hornbeam and hazel trees like: Persian oak (Quercus macranthera), Oriental beech (Fagus orientalis), Eastern hornbeam (Carpinus orientalis), and Turkish hazel (Corylus colurna).
 There are also many wild flowers such as mountain tulip (Tulipa montana) and Persian stone cress (Aethionema grandiflorum).
 At higher altitudes, shrubs tend to be sphere and cushion like, examples are : Astragalus species (Astragalus microcephalus), mountain sainfoin (Onobrychis cornuta) and prickly (Acantholimon erinaceum).
 Different kinds of grasses complete this alpine scene.

 Iris barnumiae demawendica (formerly Iris demawendica), is found and named after the mountain.

-From mid-May to mid-June the foothills of Damavand are covered in red poppies.
-This unique type of poppy, growing in areas between 2,000 and 3,500 metres, is referred to in botany books as the Lar poppy or Rineh poppy (Rineh and Lar are villages in the foothills of Damavand).

-National Heritage Site

-An anthropologist of Mazandaran Cultural Heritage and Tourism Department, Touba Osanlou, has said that a proposal has been made by a group of Iranian mountaineers to register the highest peak in the Middle East, Mount Damavand as a national heritage site.
+Festival

-Mazandaran Cultural Heritage and Tourism Department has accepted the proposal, the Persian daily Jam-e Jam reported.
-Osanlou noted that the Iranian Cultural Heritage and Tourism Organization is presently in the process of renaming an upcoming ancient festivity after Mount Damavand.
-"We have proposed Tirgan Festivity, Tabari Nowruz, to be named as Damavand National Day," she added.
-Tirgan Festivity is held in Amol County's Rineh region in Mazandaran province.
+In 2007 the Iranian Cultural Heritage and Tourism Organization was in the process of renaming the Tirgan festival "Damavand National Day".